karthikjohnbabu/React_Development/notes.md

 - Whenever a state variables updates, react re-renders the component

 # Reconciliation Algorithm also knowns as React Fibre

-* React creates a virtual DOM
+- React creates a virtual DOM
-* virtual DOM is a representation of an actual DOM
+- virtual DOM is a representation of an actual DOM
-* Virtual DOM is a normal JavaScript Object
+- Virtual DOM is a normal JavaScript Object

 # What is a Diff Algorithm

-* Basically finds the difference between two virtual DOMS
+- Basically finds the difference between two virtual DOMS

 # React Fiber

-* Came into existense from REACT16.
+- Came into existense from REACT16.

 # React is fast because, react is doing efficient DOM manipulation.

 # What is React Fiber Architecture?

-* Fiber is the re-implementation of React's rendering engine introduced in React 16.
+- Fiber is the re-implementation of React's rendering engine introduced in React 16.
-* It improves how React updates the UI by making the rendering process incremental and more efficient.
+- It improves how React updates the UI by making the rendering process incremental and more efficient.

 # Why Was Fiber Introduced?

-* To solve performance issues for large, complex apps.
+- To solve performance issues for large, complex apps.
-* To make React apps feel smoother and more responsive.
+- To make React apps feel smoother and more responsive.
-* To support features like pausing, interrupting, and prioritizing tasks.
+- To support features like pausing, interrupting, and prioritizing tasks.

 # How Does Fiber Work?

 Two Phases:

-* Render Phase (Work Preparation):
+- Render Phase (Work Preparation):
-    * React builds a virtual tree of changes but doesn't apply them yet.
+  - React builds a virtual tree of changes but doesn't apply them yet.
-    * This phase can be paused if higher-priority work comes in.
+  - This phase can be paused if higher-priority work comes in.
-* Commit Phase (Work Execution):
+- Commit Phase (Work Execution):
-    * React applies the changes to the DOM.
+  - React applies the changes to the DOM.
-    * This phase is synchronous and can't be paused.
+  - This phase is synchronous and can't be paused.

 # Benefits of Fiber

-* Smooth and fast updates even in heavy applications.
+- Smooth and fast updates even in heavy applications.
-* Better handling of animations and user interactions.
+- Better handling of animations and user interactions.
-* Enables advanced features like time slicing and concurrent rendering.
+- Enables advanced features like time slicing and concurrent rendering.

 # What is the Diff Algorithm?

-* The Diff Algorithm in React is a process for efficiently determining the differences between two versions of the virtual DOM to decide how the actual DOM should be updated.
+- The Diff Algorithm in React is a process for efficiently determining the differences between two versions of the virtual DOM to decide how the actual DOM should be updated.

 # How It Works

-* React maintains a virtual DOM, a lightweight copy of the real DOM.
+- React maintains a virtual DOM, a lightweight copy of the real DOM.
-* When the application state changes, React creates a new virtual DOM tree.
+- When the application state changes, React creates a new virtual DOM tree.
-* The Diff Algorithm compares the old virtual DOM tree with the new one to find the minimum number of changes required.
+- The Diff Algorithm compares the old virtual DOM tree with the new one to find the minimum number of changes required.
-* Only the differences (or "diffs") are updated in the actual DOM, making the rendering process fast and efficient.
+- Only the differences (or "diffs") are updated in the actual DOM, making the rendering process fast and efficient.

 # What is Reconciliation?

-* Reconciliation is the process in React where the changes identified by the diff algorithm are applied to the real DOM to update the UI.
+- Reconciliation is the process in React where the changes identified by the diff algorithm are applied to the real DOM to update the UI.

 # Steps in Reconciliation

 Diffing Virtual DOM Trees:

-* React uses the diff algorithm to compare the current virtual DOM tree with the new virtual DOM tree.
+- React uses the diff algorithm to compare the current virtual DOM tree with the new virtual DOM tree.

 Identifying Changes:

-* React determines which elements need to be added, updated, or removed.
+- React determines which elements need to be added, updated, or removed.

 Applying Changes to the Real DOM:

-* React updates the actual DOM based on the diffs, ensuring minimal updates and preserving performance.
+- React updates the actual DOM based on the diffs, ensuring minimal updates and preserving performance.

+# Monolith vs Microservice Architecture

+# Monolith:

+- We have developed APIs inside this project
+- We also have developed UI code inside this project
+- We also have Authentication code inside this project
+- We also have database connectivity inside the project
+- We also have notification SNS/SMS inside the project

+# How Web Apps or UI Applications, fetch the data from the backend ?

+# Approach 1

+- As soon as the APP loads or Page loads we can fetch the data and render it on the UI
+- Loads -> API -> Render

+# Approach 2

+- As soon the App loads, we will render the UI
+- Later we will make the API call, and when we get the response.
+- And once we have the response we will re-render the Application
+- Loads -> Render -> API - Re-Render
+- In react, we will always be using the Second Approach

+# useEffect

+- useEffect is a normal function in JavaScript
+- useEffect takes two arguments, the first argument is the call back function
+- And the second argument is the dependency array
+- useEffect(()=> {}, [])

+# When will this useEffect call back function be called ?

+- The call back function will be called after the component is rendered -

+# What is a shimmer UI ?

+- A shimmer UI resembles the page's actual UI, so users will understand how quickly the web or mobile app will load even before the content has shown up.
+- we load fake page, until we load a real page.

+# Why do we need a useState Variable ?

+- When ever state variables update, react triggers a reconcilation cycle.
+  (Re-renders the component)

+* React is re-rendering the whole body component, but its only updating the input box value inside the DOM.
+* DOM manipulation is expensive, but react is efficient in this.